It’s official – we’re a trashy bunch.

 Do junk removal companies take paint?

-Do junk removal companies recycle?
+Do junk haulers recycle?

 Most do, and they may even sell your recyclable items like scrap metal.
 Make it a point to ask before scheduling your junk pick up.